11 Day African Photo Safari for $6,075

 October 7 – October 17, 2019Contact me now

 Dave knows what photographers need to get that great shot.
 I wholeheartedly recommend traveling with Dave Burns.”

 This photo safari to East Africa is in Tanzania, famous for its unforgettable wildlife, exotic culture, and breathtaking landscapes.
 You’ll go to well-known places such as the Serengeti and the Ngorongoro Crater and some lesser-known but equally amazing places such as Tarangire National Park.
-You’ll visit a local Maasai village and there’s an optional hot-air balloon ride as well.
+There’s an optional hot-air balloon ride as well.

 I designed this safari especially for people who love photography.
 You will have:

 - Lots of photography (of course!): time to immerse yourself in shooting wildlife, discussing it with other avid photographers, and learning/practicing your digital workflow.

 - The right location and time of year to ensure your best chances of capturing lots of thrilling wildlife in great light.